adrienlucbert/thuas-imp-2021-portfolio/README.md

 which generated random set of hyper-parameters and evaluated them using [this script](sources/GA/rnn-fzero.py).
 The evaluation fitness was the max `r2_score` obtained while training with the given hyper-parameters.
-This way, I run the genetic algorithm for 40 generations and 21500 indivuals, to improve our `r2_score` from 0.85 to 0.963 with the following parameters:
+This way, I run the genetic algorithm for 40 generations and 21500 individuals, to improve our `r2_score` from 0.85 to 0.963 with the following parameters:

 | Parameter     | Description                                                               | Bounds     | Optimized value |